 - Fill your yard with native flowering plants, vines, shrubs, and trees.
 To create a customized list of bird-friendly native plants for your area and get connected to local native plant resources, check out our native plants database.
 Even one plant in a window box or hanging basket can help.

 - Grow native plants like trumpet honeysuckle, bee balm, and hummingbird sage, which provide much more nectar than hybrids and exotics.

-- Plant red or orange tubular flowers to attract hummingbirds, in addition to other flowers rich in nectar.
+- Plant native red or orange tubular flowers to attract hummingbirds, in addition to native plants rich in nectar.

 - Group similar plants together and choose species with different blooming periods so that there will be a steady supply of flowers nearly year round.

 - Leave some sticks and small branches on bushes and trees to enable ready perches for hummingbirds.

 - Minimize or eliminate the use of pesticides in your yard.

 - Encourage your neighbors to make their yards hummingbird friendly.
 An entire corridor of habitat is much more valuable than scattered patches.

 Planting for nesting hummingbirds

 Hummingbirds prefer to nest near a ready supply of nectar and other food, and you can encourage them to nest in your yard by maintaining some shrubbery and small deciduous trees in which they can seek protective cover, especially around the edges of your yard.
 They build their tiny, expandable nests on tree limbs and other small horizontal surfaces, often constructing them from lichens and spider webs.